Infant Abduction Prevention in Hospitals

 Q: What level of location accuracy does an infant protection system need?

 For infant protection, sub-room level accuracy is the standard to look for.
-Zone-level systems can confirm that an infant is somewhere on a floor or in a general area — but that level of precision is not sufficient for an immediate, effective response to a security event.
+Zone-level systems can confirm that an infant is somewhere on a floor or in a general area.
+However, that level of precision is not sufficient for an immediate, effective response to a security event.
 Sub-room accuracy means staff can locate an infant to a specific room or corridor section instantly, cutting response time and improving outcomes.
 Penguin’s BLE 5.1 platform delivers this level of accuracy reliably, without requiring expensive proprietary hardware, using the same sensor network that supports all other PenSafe safety applications.

-Penguin Location Services delivers real-time infant protection through PenSafe, part of an integrated RTLS platform covering staff safety, patient monitoring, and asset tracking on a single sensor infrastructure.
+Penguin Location Services delivers real-time infant protection through PenSafe — part of an integrated RTLS platform covering staff safety, patient monitoring, and asset tracking on a single sensor infrastructure.
 Learn more at penguinin.com/infant-protection or request a demo.